mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 #####Spreadsheets#####

-Spreadsheets are one of the most basic and useful tools for data analysis.
+Spreadsheets are one of the most basic tools for data analysis.
 They are the Swiss Army Knife of data analysis.
 They're immensely useful.
 But like a Swiss Army Knife, they're useful for a lot of things, but they're never the best tool for that thing.
 Statistical analysis?
 Spreadsheets are great for that, but there are statistics software packages that are better.
 Graphics and visualizations?
 You can do amazing work in a spreadsheet, but there are visualization packages that are better.
 Complex queries?
 It can be done with a spreadsheet, but a database is better.

 But the simple truth is almost all data analysis, and data analysts, begin or end with a spreadsheet.
 They're the one tool every data nerd has.